-The Tinchi Tamba wetlands, a name meaning ‘mangroves and ibis’ in the local Aboriginal dialect, was our destination for the day.
-Only a half hour drive north of Brisbane it’s an easily accessible park covering 380 hectares on the banks of the Pine River.
+The Tinchi Tamba wetlands, a name meaning ‘mangroves and ibis’ in the local Aboriginal dialect, offers an interesting day in nature.
+Only a half-hour drive north of Brisbane it’s an easily accessible park covering 380 hectares on the banks of the Pine River.

 Table of Contents

 The Day Use Area